Header Image

 THE HEART FACTORY:

 Assistant Professor Megan McCain hopes to re-create your heart on a chip, layer by layer.
 Here, micro-scale stamps created in the John O’Brien Nanofabrication Laboratory will be used to shape actual cardiac cells in neat, regimented rows that mimic the human heart.
+The purpose: a tiny, future laboratory to test what heart disease drugs are best for you.

 Illustration by Peter Bollinger